Last updated: October 2020

-Acute skin infections, most often due to Group A beta-haemolytic streptococcus, and at times Staphylococcus aureus (including methicillin resistant S. aureus–MRSA).
-Recurrence is common in adults.
+– Acute skin infections, due to bacteria (usually Group A beta-haemolytic streptococcus and sometimes Staphylococcus aureus, including methicillin resistant S. aureus–MRSA) that enter through a break in the skin.

 – Look for a portal of entry (bite, ulcer, wound, intertrigo, eczema, fungal infection, etc.).